Weissnix4711/vellum-for-EZ/README.md

 DiscordChannel        ULong (!)
 The numerical ID for the discord channel where
                                          the bot should send the messages

+DiscordMentions       Boolean (!)
+Whether to allow users to create @ mentions
+                                         from inside Minecraft using @<Username>
+                                         (@everyone and @here are completely disabled
+                                         no matter how this option is set)

 -------------------
 ADDITIONAL SETTINGS
 -------------------